karhoo/karhoo-android-ui-sdk/README.md

     }
 }

-// Set the payment provider and register the configuration in your Application file
+// Then set the payment provider and register the configuration in your Application file

+// The payment provider's view needs to be instantiated.
+It can be AdyenPaymentView or BraintreePaymentView depending on the PSP choice
+// Adyen integration
+val paymentManager = AdyenPaymentManager() paymentManager.paymentProviderView = AdyenPaymentView()

+// Braintree integration
-val config = KarhooConfig(applicationContext)
+val paymentManager = BraintreePaymentManager() paymentManager.paymentProviderView = BraintreePaymentView()
-config.paymentManager = braintreePaymentManager

-KarhooUISDK.setConfiguration(config)
+// Later down the line KarhooUISDK.setConfiguration(KarhooConfig(applicationContext), paymentManager)

 ```